stb-tester/stb-tester/docs/stbt.1.rst

     The x11 control requires that `xdotool` is installed.

+  file[:<filename>]
+    Append a newline seperated key name to the given file for each press.
+    Mostly useful for testing.
+If a filename is not specified it defaults to stdout.

 --source-pipeline=<pipeline>
   A GStreamer pipeline providing a video stream to use as video output from the set-top box under test.
 For the Hauppauge HD PVR use::